google/xls/docs_src/xls_style.md

     prefer `absl::string_view` for now, the rationale for why does not really apply to us and their target end state is clear.

+*   XLS code is often written in a functional (i.e. separating functions from the [ideally immutable] structs they operate on) and layered style, which leads to `_utils.h` style translation units that layer on and compose functionality.
+Prefer the suffix `_utils.h` for these, vs `_helpers.h` or other alternatives.

 ### Functions

 *   Short or easily-explained argument lists (as defined by the developer) can